nazmul-nhb/color-generator/README.md

 # Color Generator

-**Color Generator** is a simple utility to generate hex color codes based on the first character of string or number.
-It provides easy-to-use function that takes string, number, or array of numbers of strings/numbers as input and returns the corresponding hex color(s).
+**Color Generator** is a simple utility to generate hex color codes based on the first character of a string or number.
+It provides an easy-to-use function that accepts a string, number, or an array of strings/numbers as input and returns the corresponding hex color(s).
+Additionally, the package allows you to specify an opacity level (0-100%) for the generated colors, providing flexibility for styling with transparent colors.

 ## Installation